Wendell Turner

 5/10 GreatSchools rating (typical)

-School attendance boundaries can change — always verify the current assignment for any specific address.
+School attendance boundaries can change, so always verify the current assignment for any specific address.

 Where to eat, drink, and play in Big Bear City

 Big Bear City has a small but loyal set of local restaurants and a strong tavern culture, oriented more toward year-round residents than visitors.
-Most full-service dining is a 5–10 minute drive west into Big Bear Lake, but the eastside has its own identity — old-school breakfast spots, neighborhood pizzerias, and longtime local bars.
+Most full-service dining is a 5–10 minute drive west into Big Bear Lake, but the eastside has its own identity: old-school breakfast spots, neighborhood pizzerias, and longtime local bars.

 Teddy Bear Restaurant